jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.004.png" width="250" />

-An object initially shows contents *identical* as the class.
+An object initially shows contents *identical* to the class.
 An object might have the same *structure* as its class, but can have *data* that may be changed freely:

 <img src="images/Classes.005.png" width="300" />